vimeo/psalm/README.md

 #### Property types

-You can specify a particular type for an class property in Psalm by using the `@var` declaration:
+You can specify a particular type for a class property in Psalm by using the `@var` declaration:

 ```php
 /** @var string|null */